Storing Dehydrated Food – The Complete Guide

 The feed buckets with lids are certainly air-tight in which you can use the 2,000cc oxygen absorbers along with your Mylar-seized pouches.
 It is not necessary that you use Mylar bags in these buckets for storing the dried food.
 But if you use them, then that will keep your food organized and segregated.
 The buckets with lids keep your food safe from bugs and insects also.

-￼Maximizing storage life of dehydrated foods is now easy.
-If your store at a ideal temperature, you control the rate at which respiration occurs in fruits and vegetables.
+Maximizing storage life of dehydrated foods is now easy.
+If your store at an ideal temperature, you control the rate at which respiration occurs in fruits and vegetables.
 Lowering temperature slows respiration.
 This extends storage life.
 Maintaining moisture and avoiding temperature extremes is a must.
-Here is a table showing average shelf life of stored dehydrated foods:
+Here is a table showing the average shelf life of stored dehydrated foods:

 How to Store Different Types of Food